June 2026

-Murphy has a zero-tolerance approach to Modern Slavery which is the use of forced, compulsory or trafficked labour or the holding of anyone in slavery or servitude whether they are adults or children.
+Murphy is committed to ensuring that modern slavery does not exist in our business or our supply chain.
+Modern slavery includes the use of forced, compulsory or trafficked labour or the holding of anyone in slavery or servitude whether they are adults or children.
 We are committed to acting ethically and with integrity in all our business dealings and relationships.
-We expect the same high standards from all our supply chain partners.
-We expect them to adopt the same zero tolerance approach to Modern Slavery.
-We expect our supply chain partners to hold their own suppliers to the same high standards.
+We expect the same high standards from all of our supply chain partners.
+We expect them to adopt the same approach to modern slavery.
+We also expect our supply chain partners to hold their own suppliers to the same high standards.

 Organisation’s structure, business and supply chains